-Morning: Checking out of the lodge, we’ll begin our transfer to Arenal.
-After arriving at the Arenal Volcano National Park, we'll set out on a walking field trip with our Group Leader along Las Coladas trail.
+Morning: Checking out of the lodge, we’ll begin our transfer to Arenal and the Arenal Volcano National Park.
+After arriving at the park, we'll set out on a walking field trip with our Group Leader along Las Coladas trail.
 We will observe up close views of the volcano and witness the regeneration process of the vegetation that was once affected by past volcanic activity.
 There are also excellent views of the Arenal Lake and surrounding areas during our walk.
 The National Park is situated right in the vicinity of Arenal Volcano.
 Although clouds often obscure the peak of the volcano, during clear days it is possible to see gases and steam rising from the cone.
 We will learn how periodic lava flows have contributed to the erratic growth of vegetation in the areas around the volcano.

-Lunch: At a restaurant with coffee and water included; other beverages available for purchase.
+Lunch: At a restaurant en route with coffee and water included; other beverages available for purchase.

 Afternoon: Next, we will stop at the picturesque town of La Fortuna for a chance to take pictures and walk along its streets before continuing to the hotel.
 Arriving at the hotel, we will check in with some time to freshen up.
 We’ll then have a pre-dinner presentation by a local expert on the history of La Fortuna and the Arenal Volcano.